What Are the Differences Between Types of Hydrangeas?

 They are one of the more carefree hydrangeas to grow if you are a hands off gardener!

-Read more about Hydrangea quercifolia - Stately King of Hydrangeas.
+Read further details about Hydrangea quercifolia - Stately King of Hydrangeas.

 Hydrangea serrata - mountain hydrangea

 Hydrangea serrata, also called mountain hydrangeas, can be mistaken for a lacecap macrophylla hydrangea.
 Many times these get lumped together.
 There are however some key differences between the serrata and the lacecap forms of macrophylla.